pretix/pretix-docs/docs/topics/vouchers.md

 The :btn-icon:fontawesome-solid-upload: Import vouchers: button on the "Vouchers" page lets you upload a list of vouchers from an external source or exported from a previous pretix event.
 Click the :btn:Browse...: button,  choose a .csv file with a header row, and click the :btn:Start import: button.
-If the file can be successfully imported and parsed as a .csv file, you will land on a new page giving you a preview of the data and a wide selection of import settings.
+If the file can be successfully imported and parsed as a .csv file, you will land on a new page with a preview of the data and a wide selection of import settings.

 ![Page titled Import vouchers, showing a preview of the uploaded data and import settings.](../assets/screens/vouchers/import-preview.png)

-These settings are the same as the ones on the "Create multiple vouchers" page under the subheadings "Voucher details" and "Advanced settings".
+These settings are the same as the ones on the "Create multiple vouchers" page in the sections "Voucher details" and "Advanced settings".
 Only the options for generating the voucher codes and sending out emails are missing here.
 For each individual setting, you can specify a column from the .csv file.

 The contents of that column will then be used to set the option for each individual voucher.
-If your .csv file does not have a corresponding column, you can instead leave the default value.
+If your .csv file does not have a corresponding column, you can instead use one of the default values.
 Once you click :btn:Perform import:, pretix will attempt to parse the columns from the .csv file according to the settings you specified.

-An error message will be displayed if any of the data in the columns does not fit the expected variable type.
+An error message will be displayed if any of the data in the columns does not fit the expected data type.
 If the import is successful, the vouchers will be created for the current event as specified and can be viewed and edited in the overview on the "Vouchers" page.

 ### Downloading the full list of vouchers